 When all necessary books and supplies have been added and reviewed you may click the "Review Adoption" button located in the upper right portion of the screen (Figure: 8).

 You will be prompted to with a pop-up window.
 Enter the enrollment cap (if know) and indicate any pertinent information in the “note” section (Figure: 9a).

 At this stage, desk copies may be requested by faculty who submit their Course Material Requisition information by the designated due dates.
 In the “note” area, please specify the titles and number of copies of desk copies you are requesting (Figure: 9a).

 If you wish to request a desk copy for a title that will be used for a course, please be aware of the following guidelines:

 - Desk copies are complimentary copies publishers release to faculty members who have adopted a textbooks for their course and placed orders at the University Bookstore.

 - Please be aware that desk copies cannot be obtained from the University Bookstore.
-This service is provided to you by the Provost's Liaison's Office.
+This service is provided to you by the FSA Bookstore Liaison Faculty Student Advocate's Office.